Gen0106/SimpleJettyProject/README.md

 Also, you can check the data on the task/data table of MySQL
   - You can use http://localhost/phpMyAdmin/ in the case of IDEA execution.
   - Or you can use http://localhost:8091 in the case of Docker execution.
+(Username: root, Password: root)